-The Bitcoin Blockchain is where Bitcoin tokens are traded and stored.
-The Blockchain is maintained by an online peer-to-peer network, a distributed ledger technology that tracks transactions and maintains a complete history of verified transactions.
-Accordingly, and true to the nature of a public Blockchain, any user of the system can participate in all aspects of its operations, including all transactions, and no single participant has control.
+The Bitcoin blockchain is where Bitcoin tokens are traded and stored.
+The blockchain is maintained by an online peer-to-peer network, a distributed ledger technology that tracks transactions and maintains a complete history of verified transactions.
+Accordingly, and true to the nature of a public blockchain, any user of the system can participate in all aspects of its operations, including all transactions, and no single participant has control.
 To support anonymity and transaction ownership, Bitcoin transaction participants are identified by a unique string of random numbers rather than by a name or other personal information.
-The same is true for Ether which is another cryptocurrency that is highly used.
-Ether is a token which runs on the Etheruem Blockchain.
-The Etheruem Blockchain allows users to make use of “smart contracts”, that can replace legal contracts.
+The same is true for Ether, another cryptocurrency which is widely used.
+Ether is a token which runs on the Etheruem blockchain.
+The Etheruem blockchain allows users to make use of “smart contracts”, that can replace legal contracts.
 Smart contracts are basically computer orders which follow the logic of “if x occurs do y”.
-This Blockchain allows other firms to use it in order to develop their own tokens and issue them in a process called Initial Coin Offering (ICO).
-Full anonymity is maintained also for users on the Etheruem Blockchain.
+This blockchain allows other firms to use it in order to develop their own tokens and issue them in a process called Initial Coin Offering (ICO).
+Full anonymity is also maintained for users on the Etheruem blockchain.

-The recent and most discussed cryptocurrency is Facebook’s initiative – the Libra.
+The most recent and talked about cryptocurrency is Facebook’s initiative – the Libra.
 Using Libra, a global coin which is designed to replace some of the fiat currencies, will allow you to send money to others or buy things with almost zero fees.
-In order to use Libra, users will have to download a wallet application such as Novi, the app Facebook planned for its new currency.
-This app will be built into Whatsapp and Messenger and their users will form its user base.
-This intended token will allow users to exchange fiat currencies, such as Dollar, Euro etc., in return for Libra and exchange back to fiat currencies when they please.
+In order to use Libra, users will have to download a wallet application such as Novi, the app Facebook designed for its new currency.
+This app will be built into WhatsApp and Facebook Messenger and users of these apps will form its user base.
+This intended token will allow users to exchange fiat currencies, such as USD, EUR etc., in return for Libra, and exchange back to fiat currencies when they please.
 The Libra token will be pegged to a basket of short-term government securities and bank deposits in order to mitigate the fluctuation usually associated with cryptocurrencies.

 Unlike other cryptocurrencies, such as Bitcoin, Ether and most tokens which are built on the Ethereum blockchain, Libra will run on what is known as a “private blockchain” which is not truly decentralized.
 The blockchain intended for Libra will be run by the Libra Association members.
-This means that the ledger of transactions will only be accessible for them and that they can also control who enters the system.
+This means that the ledger of transactions will be accessible only to them, and that they can also control who enters the system.

-ICOs are attractive for entrepreneurs for different reasons, some legitimate and some less so.
-Legitimate reasons could be the fact that issuing tokens, as opposed to issuing stocks, enables entrepreneurs to maintain all of their rights in the corporation without dilution while still raising the money, reaching more investors worldwide and avoiding costly regulatory demands.
-For all these reasons the market for ICO’s bloomed in the years 2016 – 2019 raising over 300 Billion USD from investors worldwide.
-During this time exchanges designated solely to exchanging cryptocurrencies, and supplying the market with liquidity, began to pop-up.
-These exchanges form the market place where buyers and sellers of tokens can exchange them.
+ICOs are attractive to entrepreneurs for different reasons, some more legitimate than others.
+Legitimate reasons might include the fact that issuing tokens, as opposed to issuing stocks, enables entrepreneurs to maintain all of their rights in the corporation without dilution while still raising money, reaching more investors worldwide and avoiding costly regulatory demands.
+For all these reasons, the market for ICOs bloomed in the years 2016 – 2019, raising over USD 300 Billion from investors worldwide.
+During this time, exchanges designated solely for cryptocurrencies, and supplying the market with liquidity, began to pop-up.
+These exchanges form the market place where buyers and sellers of tokens can conduct exchanges.

-However, along with the legitimate reasons for issuing tokens, illegitimate reasons exist as well and include using the anonymity of the token for money-laundering, fraud, tax evasion, ponzi schemes and support for terror organizations.
+However, alongside the legitimate reasons for issuing tokens there are illegitimate reasons, including using the anonymity of the token for money-laundering, fraud, tax evasion, ponzi schemes and support for terrorist organizations.

-B. Why and how are Cryptocurrencies used by Terror Organizations?
+B. Why and How are Cryptocurrencies Used by Terrorist Organizations?